Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 4. Earlier Eating Window: Make Decisions When You're Sharp

-If evening decisions are worst, reduce how many evening food decisions you need to make.
+If evening decisions are the worst, reduce how many evening food decisions you have to make.

 How to implement: